Singer, Russakovsky, Lloyd Join Computer Science Faculty

 Lloyd is returning to Princeton after three years as a co-leader of the Networked Systems Lab at the University of Southern California.
 He became an assistant professor at USC after earning his doctorate in computer science from Princeton in 2013.
 He also was a visiting scientist and a postdoctoral researcher at Facebook.On his faculty website at USC, Lloyd describes his interests as centering on “the theory, design, implementation, evaluation, and deployment of large-scale distributed systems.
 Keywords like big data, storage, consistency, geo-replication, consensus, concurrency control, and fault tolerance pique my interest.”

-Lloyd’s Ph.D. advisor, professor Michael Freedman, said, “Wyatt’s a wonderful addition to the department.
+Lloyd’s Ph.D. adviser, professor Michael Freedman, said, “Wyatt’s a wonderful addition to the department.
 He helps us build greater depth in systems research, a key area” of computer science.

 “A major theme in Wyatt’s work has been how can one build distributed storage systems that can achieve both formal guarantees and high performance.
 This work is important and fundamental, and sets the stage for how engineers can build scalable distributed systems in the future.